ilaripajula/crystal-parameter-optimization/README.md

 # crystal-parameter-optimization
-This project first aims to propose a reliable evaluation criterion of the curve fitting quality by Matlab or Python.
-The development of an efficient and automatic parameter calibration process based on the Finnish CSC platform is the second objective.
+This project first aims to develop an efficient and automatic material parameter calibration process based on DAMASK running on the Finnish CSC platform.

 Main tasks: